OliverStoll/Anomaly-Detection-IIoT/README.md

 # How To Use

-A full abstraction of the trainings- and evaluation process is provided in the `evaluation.py` file.
+The three models can be executed by their respective file, `training.py`, `worker_training.py` and `baseline/baseline.py`.

 Here, either the comparison baseline, the centralized approach or the federated approach can be individually trained and evaluated.
-The training uses parameters specified in the `config.yaml` or `config_baseline.yaml` file.
+The training uses parameters specified in the `config.yaml` file.

 # Project Structure

 Both autoencoder models and the relevant functions for training and data preparation (normalization and batch-sizing) are implemented in `training.py`.
-Some plotting functions are implemented in `plotting.py`, which are used to plot the most relevant metrics and some grafics about a models anomaly detection performance.

 The federated learning implementation consists of two different worker scripts `worker_training.py` and `worker_aggregation.py`.